sxie22/GASP-python/docs/usage.md

 Specifies the dimensionality of the structures.
 Four different values may be given:

 1. The keyword **bulk**, which specifies that the algorithm should search for bulk (3D) structures.
 This is the default.

 2. The keyword **sheet**, which specifies that the algorithm should search for two-dimensional (2D) sheet-like structures.

 3. The keyword **wire**, which specifies that the algorithm should search for one-dimensional (1D) wire-like structures.

 4. The keyword **cluster**, which specifies that the algorithm should search for zero-dimensional (0D) clusters.

+5. The keyword **interface**, which specifies that the algorithm should search for thin (2D) films on given substrate.

 The remaining three keywords in the **Geometry** block apply only to non-bulk structures and are ignored by the algorithm if searching for bulk structures.

+For interface geometry, the **min_size** and **max_size** correspond to the thickness of the 2D film only, not the entire interface structure.

    * **min_size**